Total Solar Eclipse of 26 February, 1979.

 The following images are from my total solar eclipse expedition to Montana for the 26 February, 1979 total solar eclipse.
 This was my first total solar eclipse expedition.
 It was also the shortest in terms of distance, since the center of the eclipse path was only about 800 kilometers from my home in Colorado.
 We observed the eclipse from a site 3 kilometers south of the small town of Grassrange, Montana.
 I had the pleasure of going to this eclipse with my father and my brother.
 While in Montana, we had a chance encounter with friends Norman Duecker, Louis Lubeski, and Carl Morris.

 On this eclipse expedition, I brought almost all of my cameras (which was not a good idea) and had not practiced my procedures very much.
 I got some results, but my corona shots were not as good as those taken by others who had brought a more modest amount of equipment.
-At that time, I did not have a complete set of lenses for any one brand of camera (I just obtained whatever used equipment I could get for the least cost) so my equipment included Canon, Minolta, Miranda, Nikon, and Pentax, Rollei, and Yashica.
+At that time, I did not have a complete set of lenses for any one brand of camera, so I just used the equipment I had on hand or whatever I could obtain or rent for the least cost.
+Therefore, my equipment included Canon, Keystone, Kodak, Minolta, Miranda, Nikon, Rollei, and Yashica cameras.

 I have since (as of when this was written in 1998) standardized on Nikon film cameras.
 I would have considered Minolta if their new cameras had appealed to me as much as Nikon back in the 80's.
 I wanted to be sure I could continue to get cameras having removable pentaprisms in order to facilitate easier astrophotography.
 Standardization allowed me to own fewer cameras and lenses, yet have more capability.